Costs and deliverables

 The largest city in western Canada, the West Coast city of Vancouver has 2.6 million inhabitants in its metro area.
 Key economic sectors include technology, construction, natural resources, and tourism.

-With 1.5 million people in the greater metro area, Calgary is the largest city in Alberta Province, and is geographically situated north of the U.S. state of Manitoba.
+With 1.6 million people in the greater metro area, Calgary is the largest city in the Province of Alberta, and is geographically situated north of the U.S. state of Montana.
 Economic strengths include energy, financial services, technology, aerospace, manufacturing, and transportation and logistics.

 Exclusive access